desech/studio-react/README.md

 - Anchor links need to follow this format `/contact.html` with a backslash at the beginning and an `.html` extension at the end
   - `<a>` elements are converted to `<Link>` if the url is a relative one.
 But if there are overrides on that anchor element then we will keep it as an anchor tag.
 - Anywhere inside text you can write code like `{user.userId}` and it will be exported as react JSX code.
 But it's recommended you set data with `state` not manually add it in Desech Studio through text and attributes.
 This will help the designer to not have to deal with code.
-- Using js code like `{user}` in text and property values works, but if you add it as a component override, then it will no longer be parsed as code.
+  - If you add it as a component override, then it will no longer be parsed as code.
   - This happens because when dealing with html text, we use `dangerouslySetInnerHTML` and this doesn't render js code inside.
   - As for property values, the overrides are coming from the component parent which has all the data stored as a json.
 Changing this from strings to actual code will show errors, since we will need those variables set in both the parent component and the child component that has the overrides.
 - `reactIf`, `reactFor`, etc can't be used as component overrides.
 If you do override them, then the overrides will simply be ignored.